 About caffeineCaffeine is a naturally-occurring stimulant, found in several plants.
-Caffeine is water soluble, and is extracted into the brewed cup when preparing tea, coffee, or other caffeinated drinks.
-The most well-known plants containing caffeine are the tea plant, Camellia sinensis, coffee, yerba maté, and guayusa.
+Caffeine is water soluble, and is extracted into the brewed cup when preparing tea, coffee, or other caffeinated beverages.

-Although tea is known to have a number of health benefits, heavy caffeine use is known to have unpleasant effects and negative impacts on health, including anxiety and insomnia, and for this reason many tea drinkers seek to moderate their caffeine intake.
+Although tea has a number of health benefits, heavy caffeine use has unpleasant effects and negative impacts on health, including anxiety and insomnia, and for this reason many tea drinkers seek to moderate their caffeine intake.
 The amount of caffeine in tea tends to be low, but is high enough to be a matter of concern for people drinking large quantities of tea, as well as people sensitive to caffeine for medical reasons.

 How much caffeine is in tea?

-If drinking a relatively stronger tea containing 60mg / cup, 8 cups a day would be a safe amount, or 3 for pregnant women.
+If drinking a stronger tea containing 60mg caffeine / cup, 8 cups a day would be a safe amount, or 3 for pregnant women.
 For a weaker tea, with 30mg / cup, twice this amount would still be a safe amount of caffeine.
-Keep in mind that different people react differently to caffeine, so an amount that is safe or unpleasant for one person may not be healthy for everyone.
+Different people react differently to caffeine, so an amount that is safe or pleasant for one person may not be healthy for everyone.

 L-theanine in tea interacts with caffeineIn addition to caffeine, tea also contains L-theanine; theanine can interact with caffeine, allowing a smaller dose of caffeine to have a stronger effect in terms of boosting concentration and alertness.
 This may explain why tea seems to provide a stronger boost in alertness for some people than one would expect from its caffeine content alone.